ridkadri/ridkadri/README.md

 ### Hey there 😎👋
-I'm Ridwan, a self-taught creative Full-Stack Web Developer with the MERN stack currently based in Ghana 🇬🇭 willing to relocate and work remote.
-I have a passion for building beautiful web interfaces with modern web frameworks.<br>
+Hi, Im Ridwan.
+I have a passion for building beautiful web and mobile applications with an eye for design with scalable frameworks.<br>

 I focus mainly in Front-End with React JS/ React Native 📱 and aspire to be one of the best Front-End developers worldwide buiding both on web and mobile platforms 😊.<br>